-Prescription medicines exist to help strengthen bones and reduce the risk of fractures.1 To continue protecting bones, osteoporosis medicines may need to be taken for many years; and combined with a healthy lifestyle and supplements, you can take control of osteoporosis.1
+Prescription medicines can help strengthen bones and reduce the risk of fractures.1 To continue protecting bones, osteoporosis medicines may need to be taken for many years; and combined with a healthy lifestyle and supplements, you can take control of osteoporosis.1-4

 Your doctor will advise you on what medications are best suited to treat your osteoporosis.

 Your doctor will select a medicine depending on your individual risk profile, including the risk of specific types of broken bones or fractures, other medical conditions and any other medications your currently take.